A Vicenza excursion

 Opening hours may be very limited – check the latest times and ticket prices online before you make your plans to visit.

 The villa is very commercialised as an attraction.
 Apart from the expensive entrance charge, you’ll find all kinds of branded souvenir items and also a threatening notice asserting all rights to any images of the building or architecture.
 If the villa is closed or you don’t want to spend money you could simply peer through the gate.
 There are also good, though more distant, views of the villa from the main road below (the route the bus takes).

 After visiting the villa, retrace your steps to the start of the footpath to Villa Valmarana.
 This walled dirt path heads uphill and bends around to emerge right outside the villa, after only about five minutes.

 Villa Valmarana ai Nani

 This villa belonging to the Valmarana family takes its name from the statues of dwarves (nani) which decorate its garden wall.
-There are various explanations for these: that they record the legend of a suicidal dwarf princess who used to live on the site, or perhaps that the statues were sculpted to please a dwarf child of the family.
+There are various explanations for these: that they record the legend of a suicidal “dwarf princess” who used to live on the site, or perhaps that the statues were sculpted to please a young child of the family.